liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/03-displaying-approved-workflow-items.markdown

 	            path="/html/guestbookadmin/guestbook_actions.jsp"
 	            align="right" />

-There's a new `<liferay-ui:search-container-column-text>` tag, defining a *Status* column.
+You've added a new `<liferay-ui:search-container-column-text>` tag, defining a *Status* column.
 The `<aui:workflow-status>` tag makes it easy to convert the `int` value of `guestbook.getStatus()` into a `String` representing the status label value (e.g., the int *02* becomes *Pending*).
-It's displayed with some styling that matches that of Liferay's core portlet's.
+It's displayed with some styling that matches that of Liferay's core portlets.

 Note that you didn't change the `getter` method for one that only returns `Guestbook`s marked as approved in the workflow.
 In the Guestbook Admin